Session lock

 heightuint

-The client should resize its surface
+the client should resize its surface

 This event is sent once on binding the interface and may be sent again at the compositor's discretion, for example if output geometry changes.